vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 Dynamically fetching pages
 -------------------------

-Many APIs use paging concept to provide large amounts of data.
-This way data is returned in multiple requests avoiding a single long request.
-Tapioca is built to provide an easy way to access paged data using ``pages()`` method:
+Many APIs use a paging concept to provide large amounts of data.
+This way, data is returned in multiple requests to avoid a single long request.
+Tapioca is built to provide an easy way to access paged data using the ``pages()`` method:

 .. code-block:: python